bloominstituteoftechnology/web-guided-project-react-router/README.md

 ## Following along

+See the designs for each URL inside the `design-files` folder.

 There are nine steps to complete this project.

 Perform a global search for the term 👉 STEP